How to Create Document Scanning Software for Lawyers

 You can sign documents digitally, though the process is a bit different than signing with a pen.
 With an electronic signature feature, software can determine where a signature belongs and put it there.
 This feature should also be able to verify signatures according to a signature database.

-To implement an electronic signature feature, you can integrate a service like DocuSign or GetSign: make your own comparison to find the best option for you.
+To implement an electronic signature feature, you can integrate a service like DocuSign or GetSign: make your own comparison to find the best option.

 Add possibilities for converting among different formats within your document scanning software so it’s easier to send, store, and print documents.
 The most popular formats you should be able to convert your documents to and from are: